Extirpated (Locally extinct)

 Jackrabbits live in open grasslands and sagebrush plains.
 At higher elevations, they can be found in open areas adjacent to pine forests and in alpine tundra.
 They rest by day usually in shallow depressions (forms) at base of bush

-The extirpation of Jackrabbits in BC is attributed to dramatic habitat loss and decline in habitat quality.
+The extirpation (disappearance) of White-tailed Jackrabbits in BC is attributed mainly to severe habitat loss and dramatic decline in the quality of remaining habitat.